 This is a modified Type 2 charger to enable DC Fast Charging.
 This plug is utilised across regions and is used at Ionity’s charging infrastructure where 350 kW chargers are being utilised

-A charging system developed in Japan and now being utilised across multiple OEMs such as Nissan, Mitsubhishi and Toyota.
+A charging system developed in Japan and now being utilized across multiple OEMs such as Nissan, Mitsubhishi and Toyota.
 The latest protocol allows 500 kW of charging at 600A in this charger type.

 Tesla utilises a modified Type 2 connector specifically for their vehicles.
 No other OEMs can utilise a Tesla connector for their vehicle.
 The current peak power utilisation possible with a Tesla connector is 250 kW